SEB-Core/mongoose-recipes/README.md

 <br>

-Now, head back to our `authRouter.js` file and hook it up.
+Now, head back to your `authRouter.js` file and hook it up.

-In the route we left unfinished, reference the controller.
+In the route you left unfinished, reference the controller.

 ```js
 router.get('/sign-out', authController.signOutUser)